firmata/protocol/stepper.md

 Stepper configuration

-Note: stepDelay is the the number of microseconds between steps.
+*Note: `stepDelay` is the the number of microseconds between steps.
 The default value is 1us.
-You change the delay to 2us (useful for high current stepper motor drivers).
-Additional delay values can be added in the future.
+You can change the delay to 2us (useful for high current stepper motor drivers).
+Additional delay values can be added in the future.*
 ```
 0  START_SYSEX                       (0xF0)
 1  Stepper Command                   (0x72)